japila-books/spark-sql-internals/docs/CatalogTable.md

 CAUTION: FIXME When are stats specified?
 What if there are not?

-Unless <<stats, CatalogStatistics>> are available in a table metadata (in a catalog) for a non-streaming [file data source table](FileFormat.md), `DataSource` [creates](DataSource.md#resolveRelation) a `HadoopFsRelation` with the table size specified by spark-sql-properties.md#spark.sql.defaultSizeInBytes[spark.sql.defaultSizeInBytes] internal property (default: `Long.MaxValue`) for query planning of joins (and possibly to auto broadcast the table).
+Unless <<stats, CatalogStatistics>> are available in a table metadata (in a catalog) for a non-streaming [file data source table](FileFormat.md), `DataSource` [creates](DataSource.md#resolveRelation) a `HadoopFsRelation` with the table size specified by [spark.sql.defaultSizeInBytes](configuration-properties.md#spark.sql.defaultSizeInBytes) internal property (default: `Long.MaxValue`) for query planning of joins (and possibly to auto broadcast the table).

 Internally, Spark alters table statistics using [ExternalCatalog.doAlterTableStats](ExternalCatalog.md#doAlterTableStats).

-Unless <<stats, CatalogStatistics>> are available in a table metadata (in a catalog) for `HiveTableRelation` (and `hive` provider) `DetermineTableStats` logical resolution rule can compute the table size using HDFS (if spark-sql-properties.md#spark.sql.statistics.fallBackToHdfs[spark.sql.statistics.fallBackToHdfs] property is turned on) or assume spark-sql-properties.md#spark.sql.defaultSizeInBytes[spark.sql.defaultSizeInBytes] (that effectively disables table broadcasting).
+Unless <<stats, CatalogStatistics>> are available in a table metadata (in a catalog) for `HiveTableRelation` (and `hive` provider) `DetermineTableStats` logical resolution rule can compute the table size using HDFS (if [spark.sql.statistics.fallBackToHdfs](configuration-properties.md#spark.sql.statistics.fallBackToHdfs) property is turned on) or assume [spark.sql.defaultSizeInBytes](configuration-properties.md#spark.sql.defaultSizeInBytes) (that effectively disables table broadcasting).

 When requested to hive/HiveClientImpl.md#getTableOption[look up a table in a metastore], `HiveClientImpl` hive/HiveClientImpl.md#readHiveStats[reads table or partition statistics directly from a Hive metastore].

-You can use spark-sql-LogicalPlan-AnalyzeColumnCommand.md[AnalyzeColumnCommand], spark-sql-LogicalPlan-AnalyzePartitionCommand.md[AnalyzePartitionCommand], spark-sql-LogicalPlan-AnalyzeTableCommand.md[AnalyzeTableCommand] commands to record statistics in a catalog.
+You can use AnalyzeColumnCommand.md[AnalyzeColumnCommand], AnalyzePartitionCommand.md[AnalyzePartitionCommand], AnalyzeTableCommand.md[AnalyzeTableCommand] commands to record statistics in a catalog.

-The table statistics can be spark-sql-CommandUtils.md#updateTableStats[automatically updated] (after executing commands like `AlterTableAddPartitionCommand`) when spark-sql-properties.md#spark.sql.statistics.size.autoUpdate.enabled[spark.sql.statistics.size.autoUpdate.enabled] property is turned on.
+The table statistics can be [automatically updated](CommandUtils.md#updateTableStats) (after executing commands like `AlterTableAddPartitionCommand`) when [spark.sql.statistics.size.autoUpdate.enabled](configuration-properties.md#spark.sql.statistics.size.autoUpdate.enabled) property is turned on.

 You can use `DESCRIBE` SQL command to show the histogram of a column if stored in a catalog.